Andreansx/Networking-lab/README.md

 Below is a descrition of how generally my lab is built.

-The network consists of two main Routers, both of which belong to OSPF Area 0:
+The network consists of two main Routers, both connected with two eBGP sessions.
 *   **CCR2004-1G-12S+2XS** - This incredibly powerful router handles DHCP Servers, NAT, Routing etc.
 *   **CRS326-24S+2Q+RM** - This one has a gigantic capabilities for port-speed switching.
 It handles inter-VLAN Routing with L3 Hardware offload, and generally VLANs.
 It's also a DHCP Relay for VLANs 20, 40 and 50.